Kim Grant (footballer): Coaching and managerial career

 Kim Grant was appointed Director of Football and Head Coach of Ghana premier league giants Accra Hearts of Oak S.C.
 Hearts has penned Kim Grant on a three-year contract with hopes of winning the Ghana premier league title and to qualify for the CAF Champions League.
 Kim Grant was unveiled at the press conference on 8 November and will officially begin his contract on 1 December 2018.
 Accra Hearts of Oak S.C.
 Kim Grant's contract with Accra Hearts of Oak SC was terminated on 31 December 2019, reasons for which the Board of the team did not give details.

+Kim Grant was appointed Director of Football and Head Coach of Ghana premier league giants Accra Hearts of Oak S.C.
+Hearts has penned Kim Grant on a three-year contract with hopes of winning the Ghana premier league title and to qualify for the CAF Champions League.
+Kim Grant was unveiled at the press conference on 8 November and will officially begin his contract on 1 December 2018.
+Accra Hearts of Oak S.C.
+Kim Grant's contract with Accra Hearts of Oak SC was terminated on 31 December 2019, reasons for which the Board of the team did not give details.